 How to complain

-This privacy notice was published on 24th May 2018.
+This privacy notice was updated and published in March 2023.

-We may change this privacy notice from time to time—when we do we will inform you via email.
+We may change this privacy notice from time to time—when we do we will take steps to inform you, for example via email.

 How to contact us